faheemhasan/php-developer-test/README.md

 - **Maintenance & Development**: How your approach facilitates future maintenance and development of the project.
 - **Large Data Set Export**: Your solution for efficiently handling and exporting large data sets.

+### Code Refactoring Process

+1. **Repository Management**: Import the provided code into your git repository.
+Please ensure not to fork the original code.
+2. **Refactoring Process**:
+   - Create a new branch in your repository specifically for the task.
+   - Focus on refactoring the history feed output and the data export functionality.
+3. **Pull Request**:
+   - Once refactoring is complete, initiate a pull request from your refactoring branch to the master branch of your repository.
+   - In the pull request, detail the changes made and explain the reasoning behind each change.
+4. **Submission**: Submit the link to your pull request for our review.

-## Conclusion
+### Conclusion

-This test assignment is an opportunity to showcase your technical skills and problem-solving abilities.
-We look forward to seeing your solutions.
+This test assignment is an opportunity to demonstrate your technical skills and problem-solving abilities.
+We look forward to reviewing your solutions.
 Good luck!